splithor1zon/PiKVM-webcam/README.md

 # Camera web access:

+Stream quality switch takes ~20 seconds.
+Multiple streams are possible only in single quality.
+If webcam USB is disconncted/reconnected just refreshing the stream page should get it running again.

+## Using WebRTC (UDP required)

+You can access the stream through a web browser supporting WebRTC, access to UDP is required.

 - `<IP>:8889/cam/` = normal quality (1920x1080, 10fps, 6Mbit max, ~3Mbit avg)
 - `<IP>:8889/cam-lq/` = low quality (1280x720, 5fps, 2Mbit max, ~500kbit avg)
 - `<IP>:8889/cam-hq/` = high quality (1920x1080, 20fps, 20Mbit max ~10Mbit avg)

-Stream quality switch takes ~20 seconds.
-Multiple streams are possible only in single quality.
-If webcam USB is disconncted/reconnected just refreshing the stream page should get it running again.
+## Using RTSP

+For TCP only environments you can use RTSP stream through VLC:

+- `rtsp://<IP>:8554/cam/` = normal quality (1920x1080, 10fps, 6Mbit max, ~3Mbit avg)
+- `rtsp://<IP>:8554/cam-lq/` = low quality (1280x720, 5fps, 2Mbit max, ~500kbit avg)
+- `rtsp://<IP>:8554/cam-hq/` = high quality (1920x1080, 20fps, 20Mbit max ~10Mbit avg)

+Be sure to set up network caching parameter when connecting to the stream according to the latency and stability of your network for lower latency stream.